-Battalion Chief (BC) Ed Fassler began his career with the Monarch Fire Protection District in July 1996 as a Paramedic/Firefighter.
-Ed progressed through the ranks: an approved Engineer, EMS Supervisor, and Company Officer.
-June 20, 2016 Ed was promoted to Battalion Chief.
+Ed Fassler began his career with the Monarch Fire Protection District in July 1996 as a Paramedic/Firefighter.
+Ed progressed through the ranks: Engineer, EMS Supervisor, and Company Officer.
+June 20, 2016 Captain Fassler was promoted to Battalion Chief.

 BC Fassler has an Associate Degree in Fire Science, he is a licensed Paramedic, Strike Team Leader, and he is certified as a Hazardous Materials Technician.
-He is active on Officer and Instructor Development Committees, and he is the Fire District’s CCE911 Representative.
+Chief Fassler is active in Officer and Instructor Development and he is the Fire Districtís CCE911 (Dispatch) Representative.

 BC Fassler has a family heritage in Emergency Services; his father is a retired Deputy Chief and he has two brothers currently serving.
-Ed, his wife, and their three children are residents of the Fire District.
+Ed, his wife, and their three children reside in West St. Louis County.

 B Shift Battalion Chief Dave Schmitt

-Battalion Chief Schmitt began his career with the Monarch Fire Protection District on Oct.
+Dave Schmitt began his career with the Monarch Fire Protection District on Oct.
 1, 1979.
-He worked his way through the ranks, promoted to Engineer in 1986, Captain in 1997, and Battalion Chief on August 7, 2012.
-He is a state licensed Emergency Medical Technician, Fire Officer II and Fire Instructor I. He has an Associates Degree in Fire Protection Technology.
+He worked his way through the ranks: Engineer in 1986, Captain in 1997, and Battalion Chief on August 7, 2014.
+Chief Schmitt is a State Certified Fire Department Incident Safety Officer, Fire Officer II, Fire Instructor I, and a licensed Emergency Medical Technician.
+He has an Associateís Degree in Fire Protection Technology.

-Battalion Chief Schmitt resides in Manchester with his wife Kathy and they have 4 children.
+Battalion Chief Schmitt resides in St. Louis County with his wife Kathy.

 C Shift Battalion Chief Brent Coleman